dkandalov/dkandalov.github.io/micro-blog.md

 Clever but the problem is that you can't run just one test from IDE 😒 Use abstract class instead? #UXfail

 #### 2023/10/19
 Back to #kotest rants.
-Because kotest has “built in coroutine support at every level” when an assertion fails, you can’t navigate to the matcher source code from the stack trace (Kotlin coroutines are stackless).
+Because kotest has "built in coroutine support at every level" when an assertion fails, you can't navigate to the matcher source code from the stack trace (Kotlin coroutines are stackless).
 So good luck if the error message is not very clear.

 === Reply from [James Ward](https://twitter.com/_JamesWard) ===